 The Academy for Justice and Arizona State Law Journal Present: The Criminal Justice Reform National Writing Competition

 This national writing competition seeks to promote legal scholarship centering on criminal justice reform.
-Applicants may write on any topic related to criminal justice reform.
-Articles must be no longer than 7,500 words (including footnotes).
+Applicants may write on any criminal justice topic, but all submissions should offer a recommendation or solution to the problem(s) being highlighted.
+Articles must be no longer than 10,000 words (including footnotes), but shorter articles are also encouraged.
 Applicants should include a cover page indicating their school and year of graduation.
 Applicants must be enrolled full-time at an ABA-accredited law school at the time of submission.

-The Arizona State Law Journal and the Academy for Justice’s selection will focus on clarity, accessibility of the arguments, practical relevance, measured tone, and non-partisan solutions in its decision.
+The Arizona State Law Journal and the Academy for Justice’s selection will focus on clarity, accessibility of the arguments, practical relevance, measured tone, and non-partisan solutions in their decision.